The use of natural herbs for anxiety to ease the often paralyzing and uncomfortable sensation that go with this condition is not uncommon.

-The action of these compounds is enhanced by the flavenoid glycosides naturally found in this plant and a good supplement will have standardised amounts of hypericin and flavenoid glycosides.
+The action of these compounds is enhanced by the flavonoid glycosides naturally found in this plant and a good supplement will have standardized amounts of hypericin and flavonoid glycosides.

-Consulting a health care practitioner is advisable before beginning any new medication and in the case of St. John’s Wort, it is recommended to discontinue for seven days before a general anaesthetic.
+Consulting a healthcare practitioner is advisable before beginning any new medication and in the case of St. John’s Wort, it is recommended to discontinue for seven days before a general anesthetic.

 Passion flower (Passiflora incarnata)